 By Melinda Maryniuk, MEd, RD, CDCES

-Ever wonder why there are so many different diets… and each one has fans who swear it is the BEST?
-Well, the truth is that different diets work for different people.
+Ever wonder why there are so many different eating styles… and each one has fans who swear it is the BEST?
+Well, the truth is that different ones work for different people.
 There is no one best way that works for everyone.
-The best diet is the one you think you can stick with!
-While ideally a healthy eating plan is one that you can follow for the rest of your life, we recognize that many people are looking for a more structured or plan to give yourself a ‘jump start’ for weight loss.
+The best eating style is one you know you can stick with!
+While a balanced, healthy eating plan is one that ideally you can follow for the rest of your life, we recognize that many people are looking for a more structured plan.

 Principles for healthy weight loss:

 - Focus on eating a variety of fruits, veggies, whole grains, lean meats and fish, low-fat dairy, nuts, healthy fats and other high fiber, minimally processed foods.

 - Avoid added sugars and limit refined carbohydrates (such as products made with white flour such as bread, pasta, breakfast cereals and baked goods).
 Limit alcohol and other calorie-laden beverages.

 - Focus on gradual weight loss, not to exceed 1-2 pounds a week.
 A structured weight loss program will usually involve nutrition classes, an opportunity to exercise, group support and medical supervision – all offered over a period of at least 8 weeks.
 Longer programs are typically more effective.

 - Include regular exercise – both aerobic (like walking or biking) and strength training (using resistance bands); aiming for 6-7 days a week, 60-90 minutes a day.